 This topic is directly linked to geopolitics and is reviewed above in the context of great power competition.
 But is should also be viewed from the lens of the technology and changes we should put in place to minimize disruption.
 The computer chip shortages of 2021 have caused disruptions to parts of the tech sector and several automotive brands, but overall the impact has not been hard on consumers or militaries.
 This could change if there is a crisis that causes more issues in supply.
 This is a topic of growing importance to wargame out and will be the topic of additional reporting at OODAloop in the coming months (we examine scenarios for global computer chip supply chain disruption in this Stratigame).

-Optimizing Small Data, Training AI/ML, and Leveraging new NLP approaches
+Leveraging new NLP approaches

 For over a decade enterprises have focused on ways to optimize the use of large data sets using new algorithms and storage and processing capabilities.
 This Big Data movement remains important.
 But there are indications that not enough attention has been placed on the need to analyze smaller data sets where traditional machine learning capabilities are not optimized.
 The need to analyze small data, accurately, may be of growing importance if the chip shortages discussed above cause even larger disruptions.